 Self-care measures which can easily be done at home are considered amongst the safest and easiest remedies for menstrual cramps.
 Some of the at-home measures that you can undertake are:

-- Application of heat can reduce the cramping and heavy feeling associated with periods.
+- Heat can reduce the cramping associated with periods.
 Use a heat pack, try lying down with a water bottle on your pelvis or abdomen, or take a warm shower.
-These methods are known to provide immediate relief from the pain associated with periods
+These methods can provide immediate relief from period pain.

-- While you may not feel up to it during your period, it has been observed that regular exercise during the month can reduce period pain.
+- While you may not feel up to it, regular exercise during the month can reduce period pain.
 During your period, avoid anything strenuous and try going for a walk or doing a light session of stretching.
-This releases endorphins (natural feel-good hormones) that trigger the body’s own supply of painkillers and can have a significant effect on period pain.
+This releases endorphins (natural feel-good hormones) that trigger the body’s supply of painkillers and can have a significant effect on period pain.

 - Mental rest is just as important as physical rest.
 When you are stressed or mentally fatigued, you may feel the effects of menstrual cramps more severely than otherwise.
 A routine of meditation, self-care and exercise during the rest of the month can help reduce period pain over time.